andrew/ultimate-awesome/README.md

 - [awesome-mina-security](https://github.com/extropyio/awesome-mina-security) - A curated list of Mina resources with a focus on security from Extropy.io.
 - [awesome](https://github.com/fanmingfei/awesome) - 值得收藏的内容.
 - [awesome-portantier](https://github.com/fportantier/awesome-portantier) - The tools that I use and recommend.
+- [mas-awesome-content](https://github.com/Friends-of-Monika/mas-awesome-content) - 🎁 A curated list of awesome MAS submods, spritepacks and custom content.
 - [awesome-cangjie](https://github.com/gtn1024/awesome-cangjie) - A curated list of awesome Cangjie frameworks, libraries, software and resources.
 - [awesome-it-architect](https://github.com/gtonic/awesome-it-architect) - A curated list of IT architecture technologies and resources.
 - [awesome-ROS-snap](https://github.com/Guillaumebeuzeboc/awesome-ROS-snap) - A curated list of awesome Robot Operating System (ROS 1 & 2) snap resources.
 - [awesome-mp](https://github.com/hbcui1984/awesome-mp) - 小程序类动态App学习资料汇总.
-- [awesome-performance](https://github.com/hbish/awesome-performance) - Collection of videos, talks and tools about performance.
 - [awesome-WeatherAI](https://github.com/HeQinWill/awesome-WeatherAI) - A curated list of awesome resources related to using AI for weather forecasting and climate modeling.
 - [awesome-reads](https://github.com/Horusiath/awesome-reads) - Collection of interesting materials about distributed systems and other CS domains.
 - [awesome-humanscape](https://github.com/humanscape/awesome-humanscape) - Awesome Humanscape.